Hamish-taylor/not_chess/README.md

 - not in a game
   - create
     - Used to create a game, will be promted to give the game a name. this name will be used by your opponent to join
+  - join
-  - join used to join a game, will be promted to provide a name
+    - used to join a game, will be promted to provide a name.
+If you close your terminal mid game you can reconnect by using the same username and the join command
 - In a game
   - board
     - returns the games board